rockpraneeth1999/ecommerce/README.md

 ### 1. Database Setup

 1. Ensure MySQL is installed and running.
-2. Open your MySQL client.
+2. Open MySQL Workbench (or your preferred client).
-3. Copy and execute the `create_schema.sql` file inside the `DB scripts` folder to create the required database and tables.
+3. Copy and execute the `create_schema.sql` file inside the `ecommerce-db` folder to create the required database and tables.

 ### 2. Backend Setup